Still Lost in Transition? A Fresh Look at Life After Cancer

 Participants shared their unique perspectives on what cancer survivors need and how to reach survivors to make sure they get what they need.
 For example, participants noted that survivors and their caregivers need information about:

 Cancer survivors overwhelmingly said they found the transition from cancer treatment back to primary care confusing and that they needed help navigating the health system.
-One survivor was quoted as saying, “One point that was really breathtaking for me was when my oncologist said, ‘I don’t need to see you anymore.’
+One survivor said, “One point that was really breathtaking for me was when my oncologist said, ‘I don’t need to see you anymore.’
 I’m going, ‘What do you mean?
-You’re my lifeline!’ ”
+You’re my lifeline!’”

 The study noted that increased access to patient navigation services and health care provider resources would help cancer survivors as their needs change.